mjvar/body-at-the-dorm-party/README.md

 One thing I'm proud of is that I am finally reaching a level where I'm fairly confident in my understanding of HTML and CSS.
 For the first few projects I felt like I was just flailing around until things worked, but now I can actually say I understand most of what I'm doing.
 I'm relying a lot less on online tutorials (although they're still a great resource).
 I remember wondering at the start of the semester why we weren't supposed to use Bootstrap since I felt it would have made things easier.
 Now I understand why!

 The JS for this project was pretty simple.
-Popups are a big part of how this experience is navigated,
+Popups are a big part of how this experience is navigated, so I implemented those using Javascript state switches.
+I also came up with a clean way to load different evidence videos for each popup, by directly altering the src attribute of the video instead of having to have 6 separate popups in the HTML.

+Looking back, I don't think I would have done much differently (although I still cringe at myself every time I see myself in a video).
+I think this is probably one of the most cohesive projects I've worked on so far.